NBISweden/workshop-reproducible-research/docs/jupyter.md

     ```

-The `%%script` magic is used for specifying a program (bash, perl, ruby, ..) with which to run the code through (similar to a shebang).
+The `%%script` magic is used for specifying a program (bash, perl, ruby, ..) with which to run the code (similar to a shebang).
 For some languages it's possible to use these shortcuts:

 * `%%ruby`
 * `%%perl`